 - I have to look flawless whenever I am in public.

-If you answered “Yes” to five or more of the statements above, this suggests a significant perfectionism problem (This is a screening test, but for an accurate diagnosis of depression or other mental disorders, an in-person consultation with a trained health professional would be in order).
+If you answered “Yes” to five or more of the statements above, this suggests a significant perfectionism problem (This is a screening test, but for an accurate diagnosis of depression or other mental disorders, an in-person consultation with a trained health professional is in order).

 But I have wonderful news for you: perfectionists can receive healing!

 How can you receive healing and be free from this terrible prison?
-I will give you 7 tips below that will be of great help:
+I will give you seven tips below that will be of great help:

 - Accept the Grace of God, you do not have to fear losing God’s love, nor measure yourself while being compared to others because the Grace of God reaches you.

-- You do not need to try to impress God: He loves you and wants to transform you into His own image.
+- You do not need to try to impress God.
+He loves you and wants to transform you in His own image.

 - Trust that God will meet your needs